MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 Progress:
 - MA researched into BSD kernel modules and how to use them.
 - MA attempted to build the kernel modules required for DPDK use, however they did not work due to a PureCap issue.
-- PE gave MA copies of the kernel modules from the working FVP to use on the Morello board.
+- EO gave MA copies of the kernel modules from the working FVP to use on the Morello board.
 The modules did not work because the modules were built for a different version of CheriBSD.

 To do:
 - MA to retry attempting to build the kernel module in hybrid rather than PureCap.